noubre/ollama-deep-researcher-gradio/README.md

 - Performs iterative research to gather comprehensive information
 - Creates well-structured, detailed summaries in markdown format
 - Fully configurable parameters for customized research experience
+- Real-time status updates during the research process
+- Enhanced error handling with helpful error messages
+- Improved UI with a modern and responsive design
+- Advanced settings tucked away in a collapsible section

+## 🧩 Recent Improvements
+- **Enhanced Visual Feedback**: Real-time status updates show the progress of your research
+- **Smarter Query Generation**: JSON-structured prompts ensure more focused and effective searches
+- **Improved Error Handling**: Better error messages and recovery mechanisms
+- **Streamlined UI**: Cleaner interface with advanced settings in a collapsible section
+- **Enhanced Search Query Generation**: More concise and relevant search queries
+- **Better Source Formatting**: Improved formatting of source citations in the final summary

 ## 🧠 How It Works
 1. The system generates an initial search query from your research topic